Habbatul/hanPixel/README.md

 ## 📺 About the Project

 **hanPixel** is a pixel-art portfolio game created using [Ebiten](https://ebiten.org/), a 2D game library for Go.
 This project was built from scratch to showcase fundamental game mechanics. **While some implementations are not fully modular** (maybe it's hard to read and change), the project serves as a demonstration of basic foundational game dev concepts.
+Now all players can do multiplayer via peer-to-peer, but since STUN is used, there is a possibility that some players may not be able to establish a direct connection due to strict NAT types.

 ### ✨ Features

+* **Online Multiplayer (Peer-to-Peer)**
+  Utilizes WebRTC with STUN for peer-to-peer multiplayer.
+A signaling server is required, accessible at [hanPixel_SignalingServer](https://github.com/Habbatul/hanPixel_SignalingServer).

 * **Collision Detection.**
   Detects collisions between the player, NPCs, and obstacles.